input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/profile.md

 ## Payload

-The profile payload contains the minimum profile information for a user.
+The profile payload contains all base profile fields.
 Its structure is defined by the referenced Profile Template.

 ## Signers